jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

 individually in terms of how many lines it takes to write the tests.

   ---------------------------|---------------------------|---------------
-  Test Paramterizations      | Lines for hand  specification | Lines for programmatic creation
+  Test Parameterizations      | Lines for hand  specification | Lines for programmatic creation
   ---------------------------| --------------------------|--------------
   1                          | 1                         | 2
   2                          | 2                         | 2